Andrevitali/g8-2024-website/_pages/index.markdown

         </div>
         <div class="col-md-6">
             <hr>
-            <p>CraveIT is your go-to solution for answering the age-old question, "Where are we going to eat?".
+            <p style="text-align: justify;">CraveIT is a dish-specific guide to eating.
-Unlike typical restaurant apps, instead of merely suggesting good restaurants, CraveIT focuses on what you actually want to eat.
-By selecting a dish, CraveIT uses a specially defined ranking system to recommend the best restaurants for that particular dish.
-Whether you're craving carbonara, amatriciana, or supplì, CraveIT ensures that you find the top-rated places to satisfy your appetite.</p>
+Unlike traditional apps, instead of merely suggesting good restaurants, CraveIT focuses on what you actually want to eat.
+Make a wish, and CraveIT will use a custom AI-powered algorithm to take you to the perfect place.
+Whether you feel like carbonara, amatriciana, or supplì, CraveIT is your go-to solution for answering the age-old question, "Where are we going to eat tonight?".</p>
             <hr>
         </div>
     </div>